By David J. Silverman | Amazon.com | 514 pages

 SUMMARY: Most Americans have learned about Thanksgiving with the Pilgrims at the center of the story.
 A story about a people fleeing religious persecution and landing on the shore of a wild, uncivilized country where they are befriended and saved by kind natives.
-They celebrate Thanksgiving and live happily ever after.
+The Pilgrims and the natives celebrate Thanksgiving and live happily ever after.
 It is a deeply ingrained origin story about the beginning of the United States.
 Not surprisingly, much of the Thanksgiving story is a myth.

 Yes, there was a feast of thanksgiving between the Wampanogs and the English settlers, but no the Wampanogs were not invited.
 Yes, there was food such as deer, corn, fowl, and seafood, but there was probably no turkey.
 No, this was not a recurring yearly event.
 No, the Wampanog and English relationship did not stay intact.
 In This Land is Their Land, David Silverman details the political and cultural situation of the the Wampanog tribe before the English colonists arrived in November of 1620.
 He then pivots to the relationship between the Wampanogs and the English colonists leading up the mythical Thanksgiving feast and their relationship afterward.